Dubai: Multiple-car collision on Sheikh Zayed Road causes 4.2km-long tailback, 9-min delay

 Medics explained the gut has a rich network of neurons, just like the brain, and many neurotransmitters are common between neurons in these locations

-A multiple car collision has been causing a tailback of traffic of more than 4km, with motorists having to face a 9-minute delay.
+A multiple-car collision is causing a considerable traffic jam of more than 4km on Sheikh Zayed Road, with motorists facing a nine-minute delay.

-The accident has taken place on Sheikh Zayed Road with KT readers reporting "at least 5-6 cars involved in the crash".

-This multiple-car collision took place near Last Exit (DXB bound) on the major highway.
+According to eyewitnesses, the accident — which took place near Last Exit DXB Bound — reportedly involves "at least 5-6 cars".
 Take a look at the latest traffic update on the map below:

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.